scaccomatto/go_simple-app/README.md

 This can be a base structure for golang module or simple app.
 It is not a web server.

-In the Makefile you can find some useful commands for creating mocks and run tests.
+In the Makefile you can find some useful commands for creating mocks, run tests, build...

 This is a "layered architecture" application.
 Here a quick description:
 * cmd: it contains the main file that points to the application staring point.